flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 1. The starting point is the XMB's internet browser, built on top of WebKit.
 PS3Xploit uses JavaScript to gain **arbitrary code execution within the system's userspace** (and outside JavaScript's environment).
 To kickstart this, users only have to open XMB's native web browser, enter an URL pointing to the PS3Xploit's host an let it do its job.
 2. It so happens the kernel provides system calls that can be used to **overwrite the operating system's files in Flash memory**.
 On top of this, the Visual Shell (XMB) and its plugins store routines in memory that make use of those calls.
 3. PS3Xploit can't trigger those system calls directly due to the Hypervisor's 'no-execute' protection, preventing the exploit from loading new code in userland.
 However, it can find a way to overwrite Flash memory by 'borrowing' Visual Shell's routines.
 4. Consequently, PS3Xploit proceeds to modify Webkit's execution stack to redirect execution to Visual Shell's routines.
 This type of technique (corrupting the stack to deviate execution to other code residing in memory) is called **Return Oriented Programming** (ROP) and it's very popular in the InfoSec genre.
-One way of mitigating this is by implementing **Address space layout randomisation** (ASLR), which makes it difficult to guess the location of the routines (called _gadgets_) but, as you can guess, Sony's hypervisor lacks of ASLR.
+One way of mitigating this is by implementing **Address space layout randomisation** (ASLR), which makes it difficult to guess the location of the routines (called _gadgets_) but, as you can guess, Sony's hypervisor lacks ASLR.
 5. Finally, those system calls are triggered with PS3Xploit's parameters and so they replace CoreOS files (the first part of the operating system, stored in Flash memory) with patched ones [@anti_piracy-flash_writer].
 6. The console is now able to install unofficial software updates, an opportunity the user can now _exploit_ to install a custom firmware.
 However, it can't downgrade the system version, yet, but once an up-to-date CFW is installed, the user can install further utilities to downgrade the system and install a better-equipped CFW, if so wants.